econia-labs/econia/doc/doc-site/docs/off-chain/dss/data-service-stack.md

 Then, to shut it down simply press `Ctrl+C`.

-Alternatively, to run in detached mode (as a background process), simply add the `--detach` flag, then to shut it down:
+Alternatively, to run in detached mode (as a background process), simply add the `--detach` flag, then to temporarily stop it:

 ```bash
 docker compose --file src/docker/compose.dss-global.yaml stop